LizzyonGit/rates_r_us/TESTING.md

 #### Responsiveness

-I used Chrome developer tools along the way to fix responsiveness with media queries and bpptstrap classes.
+I used Chrome developer tools along the way to fix responsiveness with media queries and bootstrap classes.
 Finally, I used [Responsinator](http://www.responsinator.com/) to check responsiveness, after installing *Ignore X-Frame headers*.
+I could however not log in and check **My reviews**.

 I noticed I needed extra padding on the home page from the second page, because the **Top pic** section is not there and when the navbar is wider on small screens, it overlaps a bit.